 Simultaneously, another big focus for January was the redesign of the SPI Blog.
-I’m working with the team over at RocketCode.io to make it one of the best personal brand websites on the Internet, and I cannot wait to share it with you!
+I’m working with a team to make it one of the best personal brand websites on the internet, and I cannot wait to share it with you!

 It’s not just about fancy designs though.
 It’s about functional design, and that’s truly the main purpose of the upgrade.